Dr Hanna is an experienced and highly skilled lecturer and trainer. She brings a background in psychology alongside

 expertise in employability, pastoral student support and academic professional development.
 Dr Hanna has worked

-across the undergraduate and postgraduate levels of education up to Masters level.
+across undergraduate and postgraduate levels of education.
 She has successfully supervised

 dissertations and projects on a wide variety of work related themes at undergraduate, masters and PhD levels.